zouppa/qpi/README.md

     pi@qpi:~ $ sudo reboot
     ```
     Verify that the changes to the port and credential worked by accessing
-    http://[Your Pi hostname or IP adress]:8080
+    http://[Your Pi hostname or IP address]:8080

-    You can also change the SSID of you raspberry Pi , for more details please refer to [RaspAP](https://raspap.com)
+    You can also change the SSID of you raspberry Pi, for more details please refer to [RaspAP](https://raspap.com)

 1. Installing QPi Library